MHBauer/enhancements/keps/sig-node/20200921-subsecond-probe-timeouts/README.md

 Defaulting logic
  - InitialDelaySeconds, has no defaulting logic.
+   Therefore it would get the golang defaulting logic, and default to 0.
+   There is no particular reason to have an initial delay that is millisecond based.
+   Timing is not a good way to do sequencing.
+   1 second, 2 seconds, etc.
- - TimeoutSeconds, defaults to 1 seconds if unset (which includes the explicitly set to 0 state). https://github.com/kubernetes/kubernetes/blob/e19964183377d0ec2052d1f1fa930c4d7575bd50/pkg/apis/core/v1/defaults.go#L224-L226
+ - TimeoutSeconds, defaults to 1 seconds if unset (which includes the explicitly set to 0 state).
+This is the last ending time before the timeout fails.
+Slow Failures. https://github.com/kubernetes/kubernetes/blob/e19964183377d0ec2052d1f1fa930c4d7575bd50/pkg/apis/core/v1/defaults.go#L224-L226
 ```
  	if obj.TimeoutSeconds == 0 {